-- Validate the plan. - Identify and correct omissions, discrepancies or errors in the assumptions, strategies, or actions of the plan. - Confirm that the plan has been updated to reflect actual recovery needs. - Determine the state of readiness of the emergency management organization to respond to and cope with any emergency. - Verify the readiness of primary functional supervisors. - Verify that recovery inventories are adequate to support the recovery of mission-critical functions. - Verify that teams are capable of fulfilling their responsibilities. - Verify that communication between functions is adequate.
+- Validate the plan. - Identify and correct omissions, discrepancies or errors in the assumptions, strategies, or actions of the plan. - Confirm that the plan has been updated to reflect actual recovery needs. - Determine the state of readiness of the emergency management organization to respond to and cope with any emergency. - Verify the readiness of primary functional supervisors. - Verify that recovery inventories are adequate to support the recovery of missioncritical functions. - Verify that teams can fulfill their responsibilities. - Verify that communication between functions is adequate.

-The Planner for the DCFS Emergency Response and Recovery Plan will be responsible for scheduling exercises.
+With the approval of the Division Director, the Planner for the DCFS Emergency Response and Recovery Plan will be responsible for scheduling exercises.

-Regions may exercise the plan independently but should notify the Division Director before the exercise takes place.
+Regions may exercise the plan independently but should notify the DCFS Director before the exercise takes place.